Miss Grand International 2020: Politics

-The pageant got attention after the representative of Myanmar, Han Lay, using the final event to speak up for the atrocities being committed by the state's military furthermore requested international awareness of the ongoing democratic struggle following the military coup on 1 February 2021.
+The pageant drew attention after Myanmar's contestant, Han Lay, used the final event to speak up about the atrocities being committed by the state's military.
+She brought to international attention, the ongoing democratic struggle following the military coup on 1 February 2021.
 Han Lay additionally requested the United Nations to take action against the Myanmar regime and pleaded for urgent international aid for Myanmar citizens.
 On the live telecast of the contest which was transmitted worldwide, Han Lay stated:

 My beloved fellow citizens, it is very hard for me to be able to stand on this stage tonight.
 It is because of that, that you want me to speak about sadness and sorrow on behalf of them - who are currently suffering from the current situation in my beloved country, Myanmar.
 I am deeply sorry for the people who have lost their lives on the streets.
 Every citizen of the world wants prosperity in their country and a peaceful environment.
 In doing so, the leaders involved should not use their power and selfishness to uprise.
 I know some people - young women and children - risked their lives.
 If this situation happened somewhere, people from around the world will try to find a solution and help them.

 Today, in my country Myanmar, while I'm standing on this stage, there are so many people died, more than a hundred people died today.
 I am deeply sorry for all the people who have lost their lives.
 The people from Myanmar, are working on the streets for democracy.
 I'm also another one who's working for democracy in the state right now.
 Thank you so much to the MGI Organization to give me such a great opportunity, to speak out my words, through this platform internationally.
 I want to say from here that, please save Myanmar!
 We need your urgent international help right now.
 Let's pray for a better world there's individual responsibility for the new generations.
 Make the world be at peace with Myanmar!